 I read The Martian as book two in my "52 in 52" attempt this past week.
 It came highly recommended by a friend whose reading list, other than a bit heavy on anything British, is quite interesting.
 She and her husband had finished it recently, the latter remarking "the only bad thing about finishing the book is that now it's over".
 To say I went into this novel with high hopes is quite accurate...those hopes, for me, dimmed a tad the further I read.
+Was it well written?
+Sure.
+It grabbed my attention from the first lines: "

 I'm pretty much fucked.
 That's my considered opinion.